 The Friends of the Earth Forest Collective meets 6pm Thursdays fortnightly at the Friends of the Earth campaign centre, 312 Smith St, Collingwood.

-The three main objectives of the forest campaign are:
+The objectives of the FoE forest campaign are:

 1. The creation of the Great Forest National Park in Victoria's Central Highlands.

-2. The protection of East Gippsland's high conservation value forests and threatened species habitat from logging in new reserves.
+2. The protection of East Gippsland's high conservation value forests through the creation of the Emerald Link proposal.

 3. The strengthening of protections for threatened wildlife and ecosystems through regulatory reform of the logging industry.